mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 #### 1:08:22

-**Question**: Could you go back to this last point, “When you witness one side, the other side is obscure”?
+**Question:** Could you go back to this last point, “When you witness one side, the other side is obscure”?
 I didn’t understand...

-**Katagiri**: Okay, first, I recommended a book, *Beyond Boredom and Anxiety*.
+**Katagiri:** Okay, first, I recommended a book, *Beyond Boredom and Anxiety*.
 In this book, I think he mentions about the expert mountaineers and rock climbers, et cetera.
 They talk about the oneness with the rock face and the climber’s body and mind.
 He or she doesn’t feel any tiredness or consciousness; just the flow of experience, that’s it.

 *(Transcriber’s Note: The book* Beyond Boredom and Anxiety: Experiencing Flow in Work and Play, 25th Anniversary Edition *by Mihaly Csikszentmihalyi is available but expensive.
 The more recent update by the same author,* Flow: The Psychology of Optimal Experience*, is a popular mainstream book.
 It is well worth checking out.)*